Laravel-Backpack/docs/4.0/crud-how-to.md

-    'data_source'          => url('api/article'), // url to controller search function (with /{id} should return model) 'placeholder'          => 'Select an article', // placeholder for the select 'minimum_input_length' => 0, // minimum characters to type before querying results 'dependencies'         => ['category’], // when a dependency changes, this select2 is reset to null
+    'data_source'          => url('api/article'), // url to controller search function (with /{id} should return model) 'placeholder'          => 'Select an article', // placeholder for the select 'minimum_input_length' => 0, // minimum characters to type before querying results 'dependencies'         => ['category'], // when a dependency changes, this select2 is reset to null
-    // 'method'                    => 'GET’, // optional - HTTP method to use for the AJAX call (GET, POST) ]);
+    // 'method'                    => 'GET', // optional - HTTP method to use for the AJAX call (GET, POST) ]);
 ```